Male Breast Reduction (Gynecomastia Surgery) Guide & Price

 Before having surgery, patients should try and see if these causes may be the reason for the gynecomastia; you can read all about gynecomastia and its causes below.

 It is important to check because patients may reverse it by stopping taking certain medications and drugs.
 It is also important to try to lose weight first before having surgery, as this may also be the cause.
 Ideally, patients should see their GPs to have some initial investigations to rule out cancer or endocrine problems.
 The GP can also make sure patients aren't having a medication-related gynaecomastia.
 It is especially important that if a patient has one-sided gynecomastia, they are checked out through the NHS before proceeding to cosmetic surgery.

 Enlarged breast tissue can have a negative impact on a patient's self-esteem and be a source of emotional distress.
 Patients may feel that the excess breast tissue and excess skin in the chest area have given the chest more of a feminine look.
 As a result, patients may consider a breast reduction.

 - Remove excess skin in the chest area.

 In addition to physical changes, this procedure can help boost confidence.

-The cost of male breast reduction surgery can vary between £3000 to £6000, on average, in the UK you can expect to pay around £4500 for the male breast reduction procedure.
-There are many different factors that could contribute to price variations such as
+The cost of male breast reduction surgery can vary between £4000 to £8000 in the UK.
+You can expect to pay around £5500 for the male breast reduction procedure.
+Many different factors could contribute to price variations, such as

 - The complexity of the procedure for an individual's case